wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 High-frequency words, much easier to recall, are substituted about half as much as they would be at random; conversely low-frequency words, harder to recall, are substituted about 50% more than random.
 Age of acquisition and Number of letters show the opposite pattern, consistent with their negative correlation to word frequency ($-.4$ and $-.19$): words learned before 5 or 6 years old, or made of less than 5 letters, are substituted less than random, whereas words learned after 10 years old, or made of more than 8 letters, are substituted far more than random.
-Orthographic neighborhood density also shows a slight effect (significant at $p < .05$ in 15 of the 16 substitution models): words with very sparse neighborhoods are more substituted than random (which may seem counter-intuitive, but is probably because over 70% of those words have 7 letters or more).
+Orthographic neighbourhood density also shows a slight effect (significant at $p < .05$ in 15 of the 16 substitution models): words with very sparse neighbourhoods are more substituted than random (which may seem counter-intuitive, but is probably because over 70% of those words have 7 letters or more).
 Clustering coefficient shows no effect on susceptibility, and neither does Number of synonyms: in particular, words with many synonyms do not attract substitutions more than random (in fact, half the substitution models show they have a slight tendency to be substituted less than random).